24 hours customer service +9779849693351

 • Sleeping bag for a comfortable night's sleep on a trek in minus-25 degrees

-• Necessary paper works, all government, and local taxes
+• Necessary paperwork, all government, and local taxes

-• A certificate of appreciation from Nepal wilderness trekking after a successful trek
+• A certificate of appreciation from Nepal Wilderness Trekking after a successful trek

 Cost Excluded